ShadeLab/PAPER_Bowsher_GLBRC_ITS_2020_Phytobiomes/README.md

-# Bowsher_GLBRC_2017_ITS
+# PAPER_Bowsher_GLBRC_2020_ITS_Phytobiomes
 Analysis of GLBRC 2017 ITS data: switchgrass epiphytes collected across a time series.
-In review at Phytobiomes.
+In press at Phytobiomes.